Let the Children Come

 - Spark imagination around intergenerational worship and its connection to holistic Christian formation;

-- Equip and empower congregational leaders — clergy, staff, caregivers and children — with skills to:
+- Equip and empower congregational leaders—clergy, staff, caregivers and children—with skills to:

 - Help children and adults express their faith through worship and prayer

-- Episcopal liturgical sources and grounded in local practices and traditions.
+- Design and lead inclusive and sensory-rich worship rooted in Episcopal liturgical sources and grounded in local practices and traditions.

 - Help to forge and support connections among congregations.